PINTO0309/gazelle-dinov3/README_architecture.md

 ### Optimizer and Losses
 - Adam optimizes both head and backbone parameters with separate parameter groups. `--lr` governs the head; `--backbone_lr` and optional weight decay apply to the unfrozen backbone subset.
 - The heatmap loss is `BCELoss` by default.
 When `--disable_sigmoid` is set, the model emits logits and the code switches to `BCEWithLogitsLoss`.
+- `BCEWithLogitsLoss` integrates the sigmoid transformation inside the loss function, which keeps gradients well-scaled for confident predictions and prevents numerical underflow that can arise from applying a separate sigmoid to large-magnitude logits; this stability is especially helpful when progressive unfreezing or distillation temporarily produces extreme activations.
 - VideoAttentionTarget training adds a BCE loss for the in/out classifier, scaled by `--inout_loss_lambda`; evaluation reports average precision.

 ### Knowledge Distillation